cylorun/practice.is/README.md

 # practice.is
-A general knowledge practicing website written in NextJS
+An icelandic general knowledge practicing website written in NextJS